DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 * uses a digest mode of sha1 (default) or sha256
 * has various options for embedding the KeyInfo for the certificate in the signed document: directly embedding the certificate, embedding a thumprint, a serial number, or embedding a public RSA key.

-The Verify callout has these constraints and features:
+The Validate callout has these constraints and features:
-* supports RSA algorithms - rsa-sha1 (default) or rsa-sha256
+* supports RSA algorithms - rsa-sha1 (default) or rsa-sha256 (recommended)
 * supports soap1.1.
 (Not tested with soap 1.2; might work!)
 * If a Timestamp is present in the WS-Security header, validates expiry.
+* Optionally _require_ that a Timestamp is present in the WS-Security header, with an Expires element.
+* Optionally enforce a maximum lifetime of the signature.
+This is the difference between Created and Expires within the Timestamp.
+You may wish to limit this to 5 minutes, for example.
+* verify that a specific digest method - sha-1 or sha-256 - is used when signing.

 ## Dependencies